-23. Audit opinion on 2022/23 financial statements
+Audit opinion on 2022/23 financial statements

 - 23.1 In order to ensure errors in the way the Health Board accounts for its financial position do not re-occur in future statutory accounts a range of significant actions will be undertaken to strengthen the financial control environment, for the purposes of embedding the three lines of defence assurance.
 The main Audit findings in 2022/23 relate to prior year qualifications and a regularity qualification for the current year. - 23.2 The Health Board acknowledges that it has received a qualified regulatory opinion regarding the appointment of an Executive Director at a paypoint higher than approval limits and this did not comply with Standing Financial Instructions.

-23.3 These significant issues indicate a requirement for the Health Board to prioritise a review of the assurance arrangements for compliance, performance safety and risk management, through the implementation of an integrated assurance model.
+Health Board Standing Financial Instructions and following necessary approvals from Health Board and/or Welsh Government. - 23.2 These significant issues indicate a requirement for the Health Board to prioritise a review of the assurance arrangements for compliance, performance safety and risk management, through the implementation of an integrated assurance model.
 A Financial Control Environment Action Plan has been developed during 2022/23, to address the findings and other specific recommendations for strengthening financial control across the organisation, such as 2022/23 Internal Audit reports.
 The Performance, Finance and Information Governance Committee (PFIG) was updated on the actions to improve financial control processes at meetings in August 2022 and in February 2023.
 The resulting comments from the Ernst & Young independent review have since been reflected in a revised Action Plan and the progress against the actions have been reported to Audit Committee in May 2023.
 Following the finalisation of the 2022/23 Annual Accounts, further matters arising from the audit will be incorporated into the Health Board's action plans.

-24. Review of Effectiveness
+24 Review of Effectiveness